 - 3. Select the method for adding the WPS client.
 A WPS client can be added using the Push Button method or the PIN method. - Using the Push Button.
-This is the preferred method. - Select the Push Button radio box and either press the WPS Push Button on the side of the router or click the soft WPS Push Button on the screen (as shown below). - The router will attempt to communicate with the client; you have 2 minutes to enable WPS from the client device using the client's WPS networking utility.
+This is the preferred method. - Select the Push Button radio box and either press the WPS Dome on top of the router or click the soft WPS Push Button on the screen (as shown below). - The router will attempt to communicate with the client; you have 2 minutes to enable WPS from the client device using the client's WPS networking utility.